A uniform Linnik basic lemma and entropy bounds: Introduction

 \begin{rem}[Abelian quartic fields] For abelian quartic fields (i.e.~biquadratic or cyclic ones) subconvexity of the associated Dedekind $\zeta$-functions is known.
 In particular, \cite{ELMV11Annals} also yields entropy bounds for such homogeneous toral sets.
 These bounds in fact match the bounds obtained here.
 While our focus in the current article lies on dihedral quartic fields, we also carry out the argument in the abelian case for completeness.
 Note that amongst the fields considered here, dihedral fields are generic (by Bhargava's result mentioned earlier).
 For dihedral quartic fields, subconvexity is not known to our knowledge. \end{rem}

-\begin{rem}[First generalizations] There is no apparent obstruction to generalizing Theorem~\ref{thm:main} to homogeneous toral sets in $[\bfG]$ where $\bfG$ is the group of units in a central simple algebra over $\Q$ (i.e.~$\bfG$ is an inner form of $\GL_4$).
-For simplicity of the exposition, we omit this extension.
+\begin{rem}[First generalizations] There is likely no major obstruction to generalizing Theorem~\ref{thm:main} to homogeneous toral sets in $[\bfG]$ where $\bfG$ is the group of units in a central simple algebra over $\Q$ of degree $4$ (i.e.~$\bfG$ is an inner form of $\GL_4$).
 In principle, the arguments of this article should also apply to more general towers of extensions $\Q \subset F \subset K$ when $[K:F] = 2$. \end{rem}

-\begin{rem} In an upcoming preprint of the first named author with Khayutin \cite{KW1}, the authors improve upon the entropy bound in Theorem~\ref{thm:main} under stronger assumptions on the growth of the discriminant relative to the discriminant of the quadratic subfield.
-In particular, \cite{KW1} establishes density of such homogeneous toral sets. \end{rem}
+\begin{rem} In an unpublished preprint of Ilya Khayutin and A.W., the authors improve upon the entropy bound in Theorem~\ref{thm:main} under stronger assumptions on the growth of the discriminant relative to the discriminant of the quadratic subfield. \end{rem}